FalixNodes-Software/KB-articles/content/_posts/falix/account/2025-10-26-cancel-service.md

 > To avoid being charged for the next billing cycle, submit your cancellation request at least 4 days before your renewal date.

 ## Steps to Cancel Your Service
-1. Log in to the [Falix Client Area](https://client.falixnodes.net/).
+1. Log in to the [Falix Billing Area](https://billing.falixnodes.net/).
 2. Navigate to **Services** in the top menu.
 3. Click on the service you want to cancel.
 4. In the left sidebar, click the **Request Cancellation** button.